NCSU-Libraries/storyspace/README.md

 # Storyspace
-A framework for visual storytelling in immersive visualization spaces
+A framework for audiovisual storytelling in immersive visualization spaces

 ## Demo presentation